elliot-a/aggregator-slab/README.md

-page-scraper
+aggregator
 =============

-##A page scraping module for use with slabs.io.
+##A simple aggregation module for use with slabs.io.

 Before use run :
 ```